From BR Bullpen

 By the mid 1990s, the owners had come up with an alternative proposal, a 38,000 seat stadium located in downtown Montreal, with a spectacular view of the city's skyline behind the outfield fence.
 The project at first generated a lot of enthusiasm, but the insistence of Claude Brochu, the ownership group's general partner, for a large amount of public financing for the project soured the atmosphere.
 The provincial and municipal governments were not prepared to sink large amounts of money into a new stadium when they had just finished paying through the nose (or lungs) for Olympic Stadium.
 This led to increased bickering among the owners and drove away other potential investors.
 In desperation and on the recommendation of interim Commissioner Bud Selig, the owners turned to New York art dealer Jeffrey Loria in December 1999 to bring in additional capital and buy out Brochu's shares.
 Loria arrived on the scene claiming that he wanted to bring the new projected stadium to fruition, but quickly changed course, abandoning the project within months, and diluting the value of the other owners' share of the team's capital through various dubious manoeuvrings.
 At that point, with no alternative plan, the team was doomed: it was almost contracted after the 2001 season, then was forced by Major League Baseball to play a large number of games in San Juan, Puerto Rico during its final two seasons in Montreal.
 The Expos played their last game at Stade Olympique on September 29, 2004 against the Florida Marlins.

 Nine and a half year after the Expos' departure, the ballpark was once again host to major league baseball on March 28-29, 2014, when the Toronto Blue Jays hosted the New York Mets for a couple of exhibition games.
 The series was a huge success, with more than 46,000, most of them wearing Expos' gear, coming to the first game in order to pay tribute to late Hall of Famer Gary Carter.
 An even larger crowd of over 50,000 attended the second game, at which tribute was paid to the 1994 Expos team whose meeting with history had been crushed by that year's strike.
+The success of those games led to the experience being repeated the following year, and to renewed speculation about bringing major league baseball back to Montreal at some future time.

 Sources and further reading